29th > November > 2007 Archive

 There's more bad news for chancellor Alistair Darling in the wake of the HMRC data loss fiasco.
 A study by the US-based Ponemon Institute reckons information security breaches cost $197 per compromised record, compared to $182 per record last year.

 Dell has slapped a lawsuit on a number of website registrar firms, accusing them of trademark infringement and cybersquatting.
+Dell quietly filed the case with the US District Court for Southern Florida last month.

 US kids have delightfully voted exceptionally-talented heiress Paris Hilton, along with wobbly popstress Britney "Oops I forgot my knickers again" Spears, as heading Santa's Xmas "naughty list", thereby ensuring that neither of them will receive much-needed underwear or self-administered breath-test kits in their Christmas stockings.